lukehspencer/nba-mvp-predictor/README.md

 - `data/` - folder containing HTML files of MVP voting data
 - `team/` - folder containing HTML files of team performance data

-## Usage
-1. Clone the repository
-2. Install libraries listed below
-3. Run the Jupyter notebooks in order

 ## Results
 The random forest model achieved a mean average precision score of 75.5% after running an expanding-window backtest from 1996-2024.